MikeMaximus/gbm/GBM/readme.txt

 - Fixed an issue with 7z files not being displayed when importing backup files.
 - Fixed a crash that occured when the "Configuration Links" window is opened on the Game Manager while adding a new configuration.
 - Configurations that use duplicate names will now have more descriptive folder and file names.
 Ex.
 Metro Exodus [8ac11c11-8d18-471b-8f0d-aa154dc77f0e]
+- Changing the name of a configuration will no longer automatically rename existing backup folders and files.
 - Added a "Copy" feature to the Game Manager.
 	- This will make a copy of the currently selected game configuration.
 	- The Core Configuration, Game Information, Tags, Proccesses and Configuration Links are included in the copy.